 Grow Blazing Star from seeds

-Growing Blazing Star from seeds is cheaper but takes some patience: plants will normally not flower until the second or third year.
-(Plants started by seed in the spring will not flower until the following summer or second-following summer.)
+Growing Blazing Star from seeds is cheaper but takes some patience: plants from seed will usually not flower until the second or third year.
+Here are some online nurseries that sell Blazing Star seeds:

 - Everwilde Nursery sells many species of Blazing Star (seed packets start at $3.75)